carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl05.rst

     }

 This loop contains all the same constructs we saw before: a phi node, several expressions, and some basic blocks.
-Lets see how this fits together.
+Let's see how this fits together.

 Code Generation for the 'for' Loop